 - Plant-based Meats — We like to have vegan meat products on-hand for quick meals.
 For us, that typically means Gardein products, but we also like Bocca and any of the recent vegan meat substitutes.

 Oil, Vinegar, & Sauces

-If you want to take your plant-based recipes to another level, adding the right sauces can make all the difference.
+Adding the right sauces can make all the difference if you want to take your plant-based recipes to another level.
 Vinegar can add zing, and oil can add lovely consistency.
 Most of these have a long shelf life, making them perfect vegan essentials for your kitchen.

 - Oil — We keep vegetable oil, olive oil, sesame oil (toasted and regular), and non-stick cooking spray

 - Vinegar — apple cider vinegar, white wine vinegar, balsamic vinegar, and rice vinegar